wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ### Cost and Performance

-Running 10 clusters in serverless mode is prohibitively expensive while only handling about 35 requests per second.
+Running 10 clusters in serverless mode is prohibitively expensive while only handling a maximum of 40 requests per second.

-This cost structure doesn't cut it for our use case.
-For this type of workload, OLTP databases like PostgreSQL offer far better throughput at similar or lower cost than even a 2-cluster SQL Warehouse setup.
+This performance and cost structure doesn't cut it for our use case.
+For this type of workload, OLTP databases like PostgreSQL offer far better throughput at a lower cost.

 The only issue is the need to move data out of Databricks into the external database.
 Databricks offers [LakeBase](https://www.databricks.com/product/lakebase) as a managed solution.